ruitianzhong/learn-netty/README.md

 ## learn-netty
 ### Introduction
-To learn the concept and the use of `netty`.
+To learn the concept and the usage of `netty`.
 ### Author
 `ruitianzhong`